paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 For termination of Trust Territory of the Pacific Islands, see note set out preceding [section 1681 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1681&num=0&edition=prelim), Territories and Insular Possessions.

-<a id="section-2251"></a>
+<a id="section-2243"></a>
-## § 2251.
+## § 2243.
 Remote and subsistence harbors
 **(a) In general** In conducting a study of harbor and navigation improvements, the Secretary may recommend a project without the need to demonstrate that the project is justified solely by national economic development benefits if the Secretary determines that—

 (1)

   (A) the community to be served by the project is at least 70 miles from the nearest surface accessible commercial port and has no direct rail or highway link to another community served by a surface accessible port or harbor; or

-  (B) the project would be located in the State of Hawaii, the Commonwealth of Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the United States Virgin Islands, or American Samoa;
+  (B) the project would be located in the State of Hawaii or Alaska, the Commonwealth of Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the United States Virgin Islands, or American Samoa;

-(2) the harbor is economically critical such that over 80 percent of the goods transported through the harbor would be consumed within the community served by the harbor and navigation improvement; and
+(2) the harbor is economically critical such that over 80 percent of the goods transported through the harbor would be consumed within the region served by the harbor and navigation improvement, as determined by the Secretary, including consideration of information provided by the non-Federal interest; and

 (3) the long-term viability of the community would be threatened without the harbor and navigation improvement.